 Think about whether you want to study

 If you know what you want to do, figure out what qualifications are required.
 Will you need to study at TAFE?
 At uni?
 At a design school?
 Will you have to complete an apprenticeship?
 Design school?
 The options are endless.
 Consider your options and be realistic Depending on where you live, it may not be super-easy, or even possible, to get the job you want right now.
-There’s nothing wrong with considering your options, going for one and changing your mind if it doesn’t work out.

 If you’re struggling...